arunravishankar/arunravishankar.github.io/index.md

 <img class="profile-picture" src="profile_photo_square.jpg">

-I am a transportation planner and researcher based in Los Angeles, California.
+My name is Arun Ravishankar and I am currently working towards my doctorate in Physics at the University of Arizona where I investigate stability of black holes.
+Prior to this, I obtained my Bachelor's in Pharmacy and Integrated Master's in Physics in India.
+In my spare time, I've been working on a project in computational cancer genomics.
+You can find more details of my experience in my [resume](documents/Resume-Arun_Ravishankar.pdf)

-I've been fortunate enough to work on and study a variety of different topics within transportation, including the famous 'Carmageddon,' Los Angeles' innovative ExpressPark program, and the Vision Zero traffic safety initiative.
-In my spare time, I've undertaken other fun transportation-related projects, such as the Los Angeles Bus Map.
+I am keen to leverage my diverse and strong mathematical background to tackle important, interesting and challenging problems in the medical field using computational methods and AI.
+Some of the fields that interest me are - Organ-on-chips, Genomics, Medical Imaging, Medical Diagnosis, Drug discovery, Toxicology, Clinical Trials, Precision Medicine.

-Please take a look at my [resume](documents/Tim_Black_Resume.pdf) or reach out to me at [timothy.c.black@gmail.com](mailto:timothy.c.black@gmail.com)
+I maintain an online presence on [Linkedin](https://linkedin.com/in/arunravishankar/).
+Feel free to connect or reach out to me at <arunravishankar@gmail.com>

 ---